goodreasonai/abbey/README.md

 ### Prerequisites

 - **Installs**: You must have `docker-compose` installed.
 See details [here](https://docs.docker.com/compose/install/).
 - **3rd Party Credentials**: AI functionality on Abbey relies on 3rd party integrations.
-If you're planning on using an API like the OpenAI API, you should have those credentials handy. *Without adding your own AI service manually, you must have an API key for OpenAI* – this is due to a dependence on OpenAI embedding functions (and also, you should probably use some of their models).
+If you're planning on using an API like the OpenAI API, you should have those credentials handy. *You must use at least one of Ollama and the OpenAI API* – this is due to the fact that you need at least one embedding function and at least one LLM.
 In order to enable different users, you must have a client ID and secret key for at least one OAuth2 provider; Abbey currently supports Google, Keycloak, and GitHub.
 You may also have API keys ready for Anthropic, Bing, and Mathpix; to send emails using Abbey, you must provide credentials for an SMTP server (like, your own email) or a Sendgrid API key.

 ### Setup Options